Donkey Konga

-is a GameCube rhythm video game series starring the ape Donkey Kong, developed by Namco and published by Nintendo.
-The series' games are intended to be played with a special controller called the DK Bongos that resemble two small bongo drums, but can optionally be played with the standard GameCube controllers.
+is a series of rhythm video games developed by Namco and published by Nintendo for the GameCube.
+A spin-off of the Donkey Kong series, they are played with a special controller called the DK Bongos that resemble two small bongo drums, but can optionally be played with the standard GameCube controllers.

 Donkey Konga was developed by the team that were responsible for developing the Taiko no Tatsujin series.
-The tracks include songs such as "Louie Louie", "We Will Rock You", "Shining Star", "Rock Lobster" and "Losing My Religion".
+The tracks include songs such as "Louie Louie", "We Will Rock You", "Shining Star", "Rock Lobster", "Losing My Religion", and Hungarian Dance#5 in G Minor.
 There are tracks from the Mario series, The Legend of Zelda series, and other Nintendo related music.
 The Japanese, North American, and PAL region versions have different track lists, and in the North American version of the first two games, almost all of the licensed non-Nintendo/traditional songs are shortened covers.
-The first two games have around 30 tracks each, depending on the region; Donkey Konga 3 has 58.
+The first two games have around 30 tracks each, depending on the region, while Donkey Konga 3 has 58.